 Gender diversity is a very hot topic within HR now and has also been a hot topic within the workforce for decades.
 It seems to be on the corporate agenda and increasingly so.
-But today the gender diversity has expanded and covers many different variables.
+But today the diversity term has expanded and covers many different variables.
 It is not only limited to the workforce gender mix, but also a balanced presence of different age groups, ethnicity, professional/educational backgrounds and lifestyles.

 The results from the Ennova Survey shows a link between company size and whether they actively measure gender diversity.

 One thing is measuring the gender mix of an organization – another thing is working actively to improve it.

 - 58 percent of all organizations above 500 employees responds that they intend to increase their activities within this area.